Jelsa – Vrboska

 About Jelsa – Vrboska

-Jelsa dates back to 14th Century established as a harbor of the ancient village of Pitve.
-It prospered in the 19th Century due to ship building industry.
-With the decline of sailing ship, Jelsa accepted new tourist challenge and the first hotel was built here as early as 1911.
+Jelsa dates back to the 14th Century, established as a harbor of the ancient village of Pitve.
+It prospered in the 19th Century due to the shipbuilding industry.
+With the decline of the sailing ships, Jelsa accepted new tourist challenges, and the first hotel was built here as early as 1911.

-It has narrow winding bay with a beautiful little island in the middle of the 2 km long bay, which divides Vrboska into two parts.
-North and South part are connected with four small stone bridges, and therefore it is named Little Venice.
+It has a narrow winding bay with a beautiful little island in the middle of the 2 km long bay, which divides Vrboska into two parts.
+Four small stone bridges connect the North and South parts; because of that, it is nicknamed Little Venice.